 This goes on to show that providing job opportunities to disabled people will only work positively for your business.
 Moreover, you will be able to play your part in building a community that isn’t biased and allows everyone to participate in society.
 All of us deserve to be valued and it’s time we celebrate our differences!

 Still need a little more convincing?
-There are more blogs on the subject.
-Start with this one.
+There are more blogs and infographics on the subject.

 Esi (pronounced SE) set up Celebrating Disability in 2017; offering training, consulting and auditing to support businesses attract, engage and retain disabled people.
 Having the opportunity to support businesses to see the wealth of benefits that disabled people can bring to business, either as customers or employees is a privilege.
 She is passionate about disability equality and inclusion and loves nothing more than that “Ah ha” moment with a client when they see what disability equality and inclusion can do for them.